wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/ui.md

 ### [FOV Slider](https://www.nexusmods.com/newvegas/mods/55085)

-Adds an MCM menu with options for adjusting World Field of View, Player Field of View, Pipboy Field of View and Terminal Screen Field of View.
+Adds an MCM menu with options for adjusting World Field of View, Player Field of View, Pipboy Field of View, and Terminal Screen Field of View.

 :::note
 This mod can sometimes cause an issue with VATS, making the screen turn completely grey.
 If this happens, resetting the settings to default could fix it, and if not, removing it is a solution.
 I've never had issues with it personally. - Audixas